Usage

 -I interfaces

-move an interface by prefixing it with an exclamation mark.
+remove an interface by prefixing it with an exclamation mark.

 It is possible to allow an interface by prefixing it with two